 Reserve Officer’s Training Corps (ROTC)

 Military Science is designed to enhance a student's education by providing unique leadership and management experience while preparing individuals, who by their education, inherent qualities, aptitude and interest, indicate a desire to receive a commission in the active Army, Army Reserve or Army National Guard.
 Students incur absolutely no obligation for future program involvement or military duty by enrolling in ROTC and taking the 100/200-level courses during their first year and second year.
 ROTC offers students several options to complete the program ranging from a short two years to the full four years.
-In order to enter the Advanced Course (junior and senior years of the program), the student must satisfactorily complete the first two years of ROTC, attend Cadet Initial Entry Training, or receive constructive credit for prior military service/training.
+In order to enter the Advanced Course (junior and senior years of the program), the student must satisfactorily complete the first two years of ROTC, attend Cadet Basic Training, or receive constructive credit for prior military service/training.

 Advice to students new to the program